Homotopy Comomentum Maps in Multisymplectic Geometry: Algebra of coderivations

 the corresponding graded vector space. \end{notation} \begin{lemma} Given $F:(C,\Gamma)\to(C',\Gamma')$ a coalgebra morphism and $Q,Q'$ coderivations on $C$ and $C'$ respectively, then $F\circ Q$ and $Q'\circ F$ are $F$-coderivations from $C$ to $C'$. \end{lemma} }

-\begin{remark} In case that the considered (co)algebra is (co)unital, we also require a (co)derivation to be zero at the (co)unit. \end{remark} The upshot is that graded coderivation is the dual notion of graded derivation.
+\begin{remark} In case that the considered (co)algebra is (co)unital, we also require a (co)derivation to be zero at the (co)unit. \end{remark} The upshot is that the notion of graded coderivation is dual to the notion of graded derivation.
 For our purposes, we will focus only on coderivations.
 Similar results can also be enunciated in the case of derivations and possibly further generalized from vector spaces to modules (\cite{Manetti-website-coalgebras,Doubek2007}).

 \begin{remark}[Composition of coderivations is not a coderivation] Although $\coDer(C)$ constitutes a subspace of $\underline{Hom}(C,C)$, it does not form a subalgebra with respect to the composition of linear operator.
 Namely, if one consider two coderivations $M$ and $N$, the following diagram commutes